 Monitor file permissions

 In the php.ini file make the following changes:

 Set ‘display_error’ to 0 or Off.

 Remember to confirm all user inputs.
 Items on Forms, in URLS and so on.
 Remember to make use of access Control.
 Keep users away from admin areas, and other places they do not need to be.

 Make use of .htaccess to block known bad users, or the IP ranges of countries that you do not want accessing your website.
 Better WP Security is able to add some black list ips to your .htaccess.
-You can also make use of some free services Like this one to block access to certain countries.
+You can also make use of some free services create code for the .htaccess file to block access to certain countries.
 This may be useful if you see attacks coming mostly from certain countries and you do not need traffic from those countries this can be a useful tool to protect your site.

 Occasionally when your site gets a large number of simultaneous visitors the site could appear down due to the overwhelming number of php processes running on the server.
 There are a couple of ways that you can combat this.
 You can install a caching plugin, like Hyper Cache or Quick Cache.
 You can also use CloudFlare with or with out a caching plugin to improve the loading speed of your site.